ndegheselle/blog.degheselle.fr/_posts/WIP-How-to-manage-app-flow-and-state.md

 - Is shared between all the relevent steps (severals context can exists independently)
 - The step only have access to the relevant parts of the context (this is where interfaces are usefull)
 - In more complex case the context may have a tree of the different steps, the step can then navigate this tree if it need access to previous or next information

+# What this problem is about

+How should an app be organized
+What are the mains problematics
+- Handling updates
+- Handling remove

+Why is it relevant with the previous problems ?
+Because the solutions are really similars, creating defined bricks with limited functionnalities and how do you assemble these bricks.